-Construction continues on the Hyatt Regency Conroe Hotel & Convention Center.
+Construction has been completed on the Hyatt Regency Conroe Hotel & Convention Center.
 The hotel is owned by the Conroe Local Government Corporation (CLGC) and will be managed by Hyatt.
-The economic development project will add another full-service hotel to Conroe.
-The Hyatt Regency Conroe will be a 7-story hotel, consisting of 250 guestrooms and suites, food and beverage facilities, a fitness center, pool, and other related amenities and facilities.
+The economic development project adds another full-service hotel to Conroe.
+The Hyatt Regency Conroe is a 7-story hotel, consisting of 250 guestrooms and suites, food and beverage facilities, a fitness center, pool, and other related amenities and facilities.

-The Hyatt Regency Conroe will offer all of the services and amenities expected for an upper-upscale convention center hotel serving both corporate and leisure guests.
-Food and beverage amenities will include a full-service three-meal restaurant with private dining room, a club lounge, a lobby bar, and a breakfast buffet.
-Other amenities will include a business center, high-speed Internet, an outdoor pool terrace with amenity deck, a fitness center, and a marketplace area.
+The Hyatt Regency Conroe offers all of the services and amenities expected for an upper-upscale convention center hotel serving both corporate and leisure guests.
+Food and beverage amenities includes a full-service three-meal restaurant with private dining room, a club lounge, a lobby bar, and a breakfast buffet.
+Other amenities includes a business center, high-speed Internet, an outdoor pool terrace with amenity deck, a fitness center, and a marketplace area.

-The Convention Center will consist of public conference rooms and meeting space of approximately 30,000 square feet, including a main ballroom of approximately 14,000 square feet, a junior ballroom of approximately 6,077 square feet, and additional meeting space of approximately 6,000 square feet.
+The Convention Center consists of public conference rooms and meeting space of approximately 30,000 square feet, including a main ballroom of approximately 14,000 square feet, a junior ballroom of approximately 6,077 square feet, and additional meeting space of approximately 6,000 square feet.

-The Hyatt Regency Conroe Hotel and Convention Center will be full-service, meaning patrons can hold meetings and gatherings, and dine all in one location.
+The Hyatt Regency Conroe Hotel and Convention Center is full-service, meaning patrons can hold meetings and gatherings, and dine all in one location.
 Out of town visitors spend money in the local economy on retail, restaurants, fuel, lodging, and nightlife, which supports local jobs and businesses.
 The project will also generate hotel occupancy tax revenue, sales tax revenue, and mixed beverage tax revenue.
-The project will open in 2023.
+The project opened in May 2023.

 The City has seen growth in the Conroe Park North Industrial Park, and major tenants have purchased land, constructed, and/or expanded facilities within the park in the past year.
 The Conroe Industrial Development Corporation (CIDC) is funding the rehabilitation of the streets within the existing park.
 In 2018, the CIDC purchased 610 acres to expand the industrial park.
 The CIDC continues to fund streets, signals, water, sewer, and drainage infrastructure in the expanded area of the park and will be funding the Water Plant Elevated Storage Tank - In the Industrial Park and Technology Park.
+The CIDC is currently funding two Water Plant projects, which should be completed in FY 24, that are necessary to serve the increased demand in the industrial park.